 For example, it could impose a one, two or three-year restriction.

-This relates to how often you’ll have to get re-examined for the condition to determine if a restriction still applies and for how long.
+This relates to how often you’ll have to get re-examined for the condition to see if you're fit to drive.

 Other health conditions and driving